From bottlenecks to scale: revamping Publish for scalable adoption

 Example of a system error: Facebook API blocking a scheduled post due to missing permissions.

-Redesigned validation flow
+Redesigned validation

 I redesigned the validation flow using a mix of inline and on-click validations, catching immediate mistakes and handling later errors smoothly.
 I also reused an existing component for error summary to save development time.